Tattoo on shoulder blade : is it a good area to start with?

 What styles work well on the shoulder blade?

-The shoulder blade is a versatile canvas, ideal for:
+The shoulder blade is a versatile canvas.
+It works for:

 Is it just a “feminine” tattoo spot